mullet1989/lauristonrunners/content/_index.md

 Lauriston Runners Club operates from Lauriston Cottage, 6B Southside Common, London SW19 4TG, which has changing and other facilities.

-The club’s object is the encouragement of running.
+The Club’s object is the encouragement of running.
 The cottage is on the edge of Wimbledon Common and available for members to use at any time.

 ### We have a website now!